boglarkasebestyen/realTimeBusTracker/README.md

 # Real-time Bus Tracker

 This exercise demonstrates checking active bus routes in real time located between Boston University and MIT in Boston, MA and shows the buses on the map by having a marker on them.
-Please, be aware that the update is slow.
+In order to not put too much stress on the API, the positions are only updated in every 15 seconds.
 <br/>
 <br/>
 The tracker is implemented using the [mapbox](https://www.mapbox.com) JavaScript library and requesting data using the [API](https://www.mbta.com/developers) of the Massachusetts Bay Transportartion Authority.
 The implementation includes key concepts such as DOM manipulation and asynchronous programming.